 - Log losses and metrics

-- Log model binaries and code
+- Log artifacts(data version, model binaries)

 - Log hardware utilization